InfiniteQE/mpv-android/README-LitByLeia.md

 1. You build this fork using Android Studio.
 (Make sure to follow the steps in [/buildscripts/README.md](/buildscripts/README.md))

-2.You could also try using the Official MPV Player:
+2. You could also try using the Official MPV Player:

   a. download [/app/src/main/assets/leia2x2.hook.glsl](/app/src/main/assets/leia2x2.hook.glsl) & [app/src/main/assets/leia2x2.hook.glsl](app/src/main/assets/leia2x2.hook.glsl) to `/mpv` in the "External Storage" area of your Android device